 What are P&IDs?

-Piping and Instrumentation Diagrams (P&IDs) use a standardized set of symbols, notation and abbreviation to represent the various components of a process.
+Piping and Instrumentation Diagrams (P&IDs) use a standardized set of symbols, notation and abbreviations to represent the various components of a process.
 These symbols are designed to be easily recognizable and convey important information about the component they represent.
 In this guide, we will walk through the basics of P&ID symbols, notation and abbreviation and how to read them.

 Important